magento/knowledge-base/src/support-tools/managed-alerts-for-adobe-commerce/managed-alerts-for-magento-commerce-disk-warning-alert.md

 * Launch additional marketing campaigns which may bring additional page views to your site.
 * Run indexers or additional crons which may cause additional stress on CPU or disk.
-* Do any major administrative tasks (i.e.,Commerce Admin, data imports / exports).
+* Do any major administrative tasks (i.e., Commerce Admin, data imports/exports).
-* Clear your cache.Your site may become non-responsive, (if you are not already experiencing a site outage) if you do any of the "Don't" actions before you have investigated and solved the cause of the alert.
+* Clear your cache.
+Your site may become non-responsive, (if you are not already experiencing a site outage) if you do any of the "Don't" actions before you have investigated and solved the cause of the alert.

 ## Solution

 Follow these steps to identify and troubleshoot the cause:

 1. In New Relic, review disks for highest use.
-For steps refer to Storage tab on New Relic [Infrastructure monitoring Hosts page:](https://docs.newrelic.com/docs/infrastructure/infrastructure-ui-pages/infrastructure-ui/infrastructure-hosts-page)
+For steps refer to Storage tab on New Relic [Infrastructure monitoring Hosts page:](https://docs.newrelic.com/docs/infrastructure/infrastructure-ui-pages/infrastructure-ui/infrastructure-hosts-page).
     * If in New Relic you see a slow increase in disk usage, try the following options:
     * Optimizing disk space by adjusting space allocation.
-For steps, refer to DevDocs [Manage Disk space](https://devdocs.magento.com/cloud/project/manage-disk-space.html).
+For steps, refer to [Manage Disk space](https://devdocs.magento.com/cloud/project/manage-disk-space.html) in our developer documentation.
 You may also need to request more disk space (contact your CSM).
     * Clear up disk space for MySQL.
 Refer to [MySQL disk space is low](https://support.magento.com/hc/en-us/articles/360037591972) for steps.
     * If New Relic shows rapidly increasing disk usage, this could indicate that there is a problem that has caused a file to increase very quickly in a directory.
 Do the following checks:
 1. Check overall disk space to identify the problem by running the following command in the CLI/Terminal: `df -h`